Sqeaky/CppFileToStringExperiments/README.md

 indicating the milliseconds to read the file 10 times.
 10 is hardly foolproof, but still shows us some interesting trends.
 To change the test iterations change the variable TestIterations in main.cpp

-In my dozen or so runs of this it seems whatever test runs first suffers about a performance penalty.
+In my runs of this it seems whatever test runs first, Except TellSeekRead, suffers about a performance penalty.
 This is likely caused by memory allocation.
 Memory is freed from my program as far as the code I have written, but the compilers surely realized that freed memory could be re-used and do not give it back to the OS until the execution ends.

-TellSeekRead is clearly a minimalistic and efficient way to read files, but it seems too verbose for the unitiated.
+TellSeekRead is clearly a minimalistic and efficient way to read files, but it seems a bit verbose for the unitiated.
 It appears that anything using std::getline is somewhat optimized.
 Whatever checks it is doing have a negligible cost, but the line by line input and lack of optimization for whole file slurping hurt it.
 Something is happening with those ifstream_iterators to cause them to run slower than in linear time.
 I suspect that, on my